muyjohno/HollowKnight.RandomizerMod/README.md

 - The lifeblood door in Abyss opens with a single lifeblood mask in item/area randomizer, or is always open in room randomizer.
 - Collecting Grimmchild activates the Nightmare Lantern, and Grimmchild is given with the first 6 flames already collected.
 - You can preview the items at Colosseum, Grey Mourner, and King Fragment by interaction.

+## Known issues
+- Using Benchwarp may cause some room changes to fail to occur.
+For example, occasionally Leg Eater will revert to a vanilla shop after warping.
+This can be fixed by exiting and reentering the room.